ARrepo130/QA-main-file/akshayd.md

-this script is a paer of another program
+this script is a paer of another programs